18F/automated-testing-playbook/pages/principles-practices-idioms.md

 ---
-permalink: /principles-practices-idioms/
+permalink: "/principles-practices-idioms/"
-title: Principles, Practices and Idioms
+title: "Principles, Practices and Idioms"
+published: true
 ---

 ## {{ page.title }}

 Fundamental automated testing and design concepts that inform the craft of